Bombing ISIS in Syria will not tackle extremism in Brussels

 Belgium’s Muslim minority is not only fearful of the terrorists but also the almost inevitable backlash from the mainstream.
 “It was always a dream for me to have a [trendy] beard,” recalls Hassan Al Hilou, a 16-year-old Iraqi-Belgian student and entrepreneur who has started up an online platform for youth.
 “But I am scared of my own hair and scared of my own name.”

-In addition to the solidarity, defiance and soul-searching has come the inevitable finger pointing, with reports of suspected intelligence failures and bungling, which prompted Justice Minister to try to tender his resignation.
+In addition to the solidarity, defiance and soul-searching has come the inevitable finger pointing, with reports of suspected intelligence failures and bungling, which prompted Justice Minister Jan Jambon to try to tender his resignation.

-However, it is easy to find fault and condemn in hindsight, as happened previously in the United States after the , or in Paris, London and Madrid, amongst others.
+However, it is easy to find fault and condemn in hindsight, as happened previously in the after the , or in Paris, London and Madrid, amongst others.
 But, at the end of the day, even after all the precautions are taken, determined killers will eventually locate a weakness or gap to exploit.
-“Let he who is without sin cast the first stone,” European Commission President said in Belgium's defence.
+“Let he who is without sin cast the first stone,” President Jean-Claude Juncker said in Belgium’s defence.

 Some criticism is also agenda-driven.
 It seems to have become almost routine for governments and interest groups to seize on every terror attack to roll back civil liberties and trample on our privacy.

-The 's counter- coordinator Gilles de Kerchove hinted at this in the wake of the Charlie Hebdo massacre when he urged European representatives to “never let a good crisis go to waste”.
+The EU’s counter-terrorism coordinator Gilles de Kerchove hinted at this in the wake of the massacre when he urged European representatives to “never let a good crisis go to waste”.
 And true enough, Kerchove pounced on the Brussels bombings to try to blast through controversial legislation on airline passenger data.

 This tendency has me and many others who value our hard-won freedoms worried.
 “We are gradually moving towards a state in which our security will come at a heavy price,” says my friend Jan, despite his concern about extremist activity in his neighbourhood, Molenbeek, an area of Brussels dubbed as “jihad central” by the more sensationalist segments of the media.
 “I hate the voices who say that it is either freedom or security.”